kishankumar8/MACHINE-LEARNING-/README.md

    ->classification (its have output of catogrical values)

- 2.unsupervised (learning from unlabelled )
+ 2.unsupervised (learning from unlabelled data input have not correct output)

  3.semisupervised()